wordswords/dpc-resume/README.md

 This is a script to generate my CV in HTML and PDF formats from a markdown file I maintain.

+It uses a home office open source docker container to convert HTML -> PDF, and my modified version of a markdown resume convertor I found online, to convert markdown to HTML.

 ## Usage

 1. Edit `CV.md` to your liking